4.3. Elements (Lens, Ray Source, …)¶

 |

-Element with a surface on which wavelength-dependent filtering takes place. |
+Element with wavelength-dependent filtering on its surface. |

 |